bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

 * **Setup SSO** will configure :ref:`Single Sign-on <single-sign-on>`.
-This will enable Windows Authentication and will add a HTTP request header :code:`X-Forwarded-User` with the current user to the request wich will be forwared to the Axon.ivy Engine.
-You will also need to :ref:`activate Single Sign-on <single-sign-on>` on the Axon.ivy Engine.
-Furthermore this will also enable Basic Authentication which is required for REST Clients like the Axon.ivy Mobile App to call the protected REST Services provided by the Axon.ivy Engine.
+This will enable Windows Authentication and will add a HTTP request header :code:`X-Forwarded-User` with the current user to the request wich will be forwared to the Axon Ivy Engine.
+You will also need to :ref:`activate Single Sign-on <single-sign-on>` on the Axon Ivy Engine.
+Furthermore this will also enable Basic Authentication which is required for REST Clients like the Axon Ivy Mobile App to call the protected REST Services provided by the Axon Ivy Engine.
 If you don't need this you can manually disable it.

   .. figure:: /_images/iis/iis-authentication.png